 In the 2016 Budget, the Federal Government committed up to \$2.5 billion over four years starting in fiscal year 2017-2018 toward the RCFi.
-In the 2018 Budget, the original commitment toward the RCFi was increased to \$3.75 billion over the remaining three years, an increase of \$1.25 billion, to further support projects that address the needs of modest- and middle-income households struggling in expensive housing markets.
-These loans may consist of both short-term and long-term borrowings.
-The purpose of this initiative is to encourage the construction of affordable rental housing by making lowcost capital available to municipalities and housing developers during the earliest and most risky phases of development.
+In the 2018 Budget, the original commitment toward the RCFi was increased to \$3.75 billion over the remaining three years, an increase of \$1.25 billion.
+To provide more affordable rental options for middle class Canadians, Budget 2019 provides an additional \$10 billion financing through this initiative over nine years, extending the program until 2028.
+These loans will be mainly funded through long-term borrowings.
+The purpose of this initiative remains to encourage the construction of affordable rental housing by making low-cost capital available to municipalities and housing developers during the earliest and most risky phases of development.